c0deNeyt/dotfiles/README.md

 This dotfiles configuration includes ideas and configurations from the following repositories:

 - [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) - Template for my nvim config
-- [Luke Smith ](https://larbs.xyz) - Template for my desktop environment
+- [Larbs by Luke Smith ](https://larbs.xyz) - Template for my desktop environment

 Thank you to all the developers who share their configurations and make the dotfiles community great!